syncfusion-content/winui-docs/winui/Slider/labels-and-divisors.md

 ## Divisors height and width

-You can change the divisor heigth and width of the slider using `DivisorHeight` and `DivisorWidth` properties respectively.
+You can change the divisor height and width of the slider using `DivisorHeight` and `DivisorWidth` properties respectively.

 {% tabs %}